SAP/jenkins-library/documentation/docs/infrastructure/vault.md

     vaultTestCredentialKeys: ['myAppId', 'myAppSecret']
 ```

 The `vaultTestCredentialPath` parameter is the endpoint of your credential path in vault.
-Depending on your _general_ config, the lookup for the credential IDs will be done in the following order respectively locations:
+Depending on your _general_ config, the lookup for the credential IDs will be done in the following order respectively locations.
+The first path with found test credentials will be used.

 1. `<vaultPath>/<vaultTestCredentialPath>`
 2. `<vaultBasePath>/<vaultPipelineName>/<vaultTestCredentialPath>`